-The Commission will undertake research and report preparation for the regional food system plan.
-The plan will also include a robust public outreach component,
+The Commission will continue to undertake research, report preparation, and public outreach for the regional food system plan.
+It is anticipated the plan will be completed in 2022.

-Providing land use, housing, and natural resource base data and providing technical assistance on those matters to public agencies and private interests will continue throughout 2021, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
+Providing land use, housing, and natural resource base data and providing technical assistance on those matters to public agencies and private interests will continue throughout 2022, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
 Monitoring of activities to implement the regional housing plan will also continue.

-Providing technical assistance to counties and communities on comprehensive planning matters will continue throughout 2021.
+Providing technical assistance to counties and communities on comprehensive planning matters will continue throughout 2022.
 The Commission will continue to assist counties and communities in revising and updating their comprehensive plans, and further refining and detailing regional plans, as appropriate.
-Commission staff will continue to work with the local governments that partnered with Washington County in the first multi-jurisdictional planning effort to update their plans or plan components, in accordance with agreements developed with the communities.
-Preliminary work on updates to comprehensive plans for Kenosha, Ozaukee, and Racine Counties, including meetings with County and local officials and staff and development of work programs and budgets, had already begun prior to 2021.
+Preliminary work on updates to comprehensive plans for Kenosha, Ozaukee, and Racine Counties, including meetings with County and local officials and staff and development of work programs and budgets, had already begun prior to 2022.
 Commission staff will continue to work with Waukesha County upon request to update its comprehensive plan, and will work with local governments that did not participate in a multi-jurisdictional planning process to provide planning data and other information upon request.
-Commission staff will also continue to work with the City of Cudahy to complete its 10-year plan update in 2021.
+Commission staff will also continue to work with the City of Waukesha and the Villages of Salem Lakes and Somers to complete their 10-year plan updates in 2022.

-Providing park and open space planning data and related technical assistance will continue throughout 2021.
-Work on the updates of the Milwaukee and Ozaukee County park and open space plans is expected to be completed in 2021.
-Work on the Village of Mount Pleasant park and open space plan is also expected to be completed in 2021.
-The collection of information regarding open space acquisition in the Region during 2020 will be completed in mid-2021.
-Commission staff will also continue to inventory and conduct field checks of canoe and kayak access to rivers, streams, and lakes in the Region during 2021 for use in regional, county and local, park and open space plans.
+Providing park and open space planning data and related technical assistance will continue throughout 2022.
+Work on the updates of the Milwaukee and Ozaukee County park and open space plans may be completed in 2022.
+Work on the Village of Mount Pleasant park and open space plan is expected to be completed in 2021.
+The collection of information regarding open space acquisition in the Region during 2021 will be completed in mid-2022.
+Commission staff will also continue to inventory and conduct field checks of canoe and kayak access to rivers, streams, and lakes in the Region during 2022 for use in regional, county and local, park and open space plans.

-In addition, work on the Ozaukee County land and water management plan is expected to be completed in 2020 and work on the Milwaukee County plan is expected to continue into 2021.
-Work on the regional food system plan will continue through the year 2021.
+In addition, work on the Ozaukee County and Milwaukee County land and water resource management plans are expected to be completed in 2021.
+Work on the regional food system plan will continue through the year 2022.